 Prior to joining Foley, Matt was a founding member of Lowrie, Lando & Anastasi, LLP, where his practice focused on patent litigation, counseling, the patent acquisition process, licensing and corporate transactions.
 He also draws on his experience as a shareholder, and as the first chairperson of the Litigation Practice Group at Wolf, Greenfield & Sacks – a position he held for more than four years.

-Matt was selected for inclusion in the Massachusetts Super Lawyers® lists since 2005 in the areas of intellectual property and intellectual property litigation.
-He has also been selected by his peers for inclusion in The Best Lawyers in America© since 2012 in the practice area of intellectual property and patent litigation and was recognized among IAM Patent 1000 – The World’s Leading Patent Practitioners (2012 – 2016).
-In addition, Matt was recognized in Chambers USA for his intellectual property work (2013 – 2017), and was named an IP Star by Managing Intellectual Property magazine in 2015.
+Matt was selected for inclusion in the Massachusetts Super Lawyers® lists since 2005 in the areas of Intellectual Property and Intellectual Property Litigation.
+He has also been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Litigation – Patent since 2012 and Litigation – Intellectual Property (2013 – 2021), and was recognized among IAM Patent 1000 – The World’s Leading Patent Practitioners (2012 – 2016, 2020).
+In addition, Matt was recognized by Chambers USA: America’s Leading Lawyers for Business in the practice area of Intellectual Property (2013-2021) and was named an IP Star by Managing Intellectual Property magazine in 2015.
 He has also been recognized by The Legal 500 for his work with patent prosecution (2016).

 Matt chairs the Intellectual Property Law Committee of the Boston Bar Association and has chaired the Patent Litigation Committee of the Boston Patent Law Association and its Patent Law Committee.
 He also chaired the Boston Bar Association’s Intellectual Property Litigation Committee.